Automobile Expenses

 Business Use

 Taxpayers can deduct automobile expenses if they use their vehicle for business purposes.
-This includes driving to meet clients or vendors, attend business meetings away from the regular workplace, or travel to a temporary work location.
+This includes driving to meet clients or vendors, attending business meetings away from the regular workplace, or traveling to a temporary work location.
 Commuting costs between a taxpayer’s home and regular place of business are not deductible.
-However, if an individual has a home-based business, meets the requirements for deducting an office in the home, then he or she may qualify for taking a deduction for travel from the home office to the first business location, and from the last business location returning to the home office.
+However, if an individual has a home-based business, and meets the requirements for deducting an office in the home, then he or she may qualify for taking a deduction for travel from the home office to the first business location, and from the last business location returning to the home office.

 Medical Use